jamesturk/scrapeghost/docs/usage.md

 You can modify nearly any part of the request lifecycle to suit your needs.
 (See [Customization](#customization) for more details.)

-### List Mode & Auto-splitting
+### Auto-splitting

-While the request lifecycle above covers most cases, there is one special case that is worth mentioning: **list mode**.
+While the request lifecycle above covers most cases, there is one special case that is worth mentioning.

+If you set the `auto_split_length` parameter to a positive integer, the HTML will be split into multiple requests where each request aims to be no larger than `auto_split_length` tokens.

 !!! warning